-Every Garbage album ranked from worst to best
+Every Garbage album ranked from the worst to the best

 Considering they were conceived as a collective making remixes for other artists, electro-alt-rock legends Garbage have had an incredible career, far outstripping their humble studio beginnings.

-Set up by Smart Studio co-founders Butch Vig and Steve Marker, with Vig's former Spooner bandmate Duke Erickson, it’s fair to say that had the trio not recruited enigmatic, Edinburgh-born vocalist Shirley Manson to the band in 1994 then we surely wouldn’t be talking about them today.
-Adding Manson’s sultry but threatening drawl to their electronic rock turned them into one of the most successful artists of the '90’s and beyond, with festival headline performances, a number one album in the UK and a Bond theme on their CV.
+Set up by Smart Studio co-founders Butch Vig and Steve Marker, with Nevermind producer Vig's former Spooner bandmate Duke Erikson, it’s fair to say that had the trio not recruited Edinburgh-born former Angelfish vocalist Shirley Manson in 1994 we surely wouldn’t be talking about them today.
+Adding Manson’s sultry but threatening drawl, and undeniable star quality, to their electronic rock turned the quartet into one of the most successful artists of the '90’s and beyond, with a CV boasting a clutch of killer singles, influential albums, and a James Bond theme.

 Louder line break